Parliamentary.ai

 Overview

-The Finance (No. 2) Bill is a UK government bill that makes various changes to tax laws, including income tax, corporation tax, capital gains tax, and other taxes such as plastic packaging tax, stamp duty land tax, and VAT.
-The bill also includes measures related to free ports, penalties, and HMRC powers.
+The Finance (No. 2) Bill is a UK government bill that introduces changes to various taxes, including income tax, corporation tax, capital gains tax, plastic packaging tax, and other duties.
+It also includes measures related to business reliefs, employment income, pensions, and HMRC powers.

 Description